pbufio/pbuf-cli/README.md

 ### PowerBuf CLI

-The `pbuf` is a Command Line Interface (CLI) tool for PowerBuf, allowing you to easily manage, and vendor modules.
+The `pbuf-cli` is a Command Line Interface (CLI) tool for PowerBuf, allowing you to easily manage, and vendor modules.

 ---